CS50-at-FSA/CS50-at-FSA-Website/index.md

 # 📢 Announcement

-- The course is not yet available.
-Please visit later to fully utilize the materials uploaded in the website.
+- Materials for Week 1 is posted.
+Check the sidebar if needed.
+- Sign up for GitHub at [https://github.com/signup]
-- This course is student led.
-Contact [Paul Kim](mailto:ykim@fultonscienceacademy) if any support is needed.
+- This course is student-led.
+Contact [Paul Kim](mailto:ykim@fultonscienceacademy.org) if any help is needed.